Status

 Detailed previews

-npx leadcms status --preview
+npx leadcms status-content --preview

 This shows a line‑by‑line comparison of your local file against the remote version for each modified, renamed or type‑changed item.
 Use this to review changes before deciding to push.